ProjectEKA/consent-manager/docs/architecture.md

 ## System Context

-Health Information Transfer Management is composed of few capabilities sub-domains and available via Mobile App to the patient.
+Health Information Transfer Management is composed of few capabilities sub-domains and available via Mobile App to the patientResponse.